A Veteran Takes a Road Less Traveled to the No.1-Ranked International MBA

 What led you to military service after high school?

-I would have liked to have gone straight to college after high school, but I didn’t have the funds, grades or many options.
-I took the Armed Services Vocational Aptitude Battery test and scored high enough to get a really good job with a $23,000 signing bonus, which sounded awesome to 18-year-old like me.
+I would have liked to have gone straight to college after high school, but I didn’t have the funds, grades or a lot of options that reflected my potential.
+I took the Armed Services Vocational Aptitude Battery test and scored high enough to get a really good job with a $23,000 signing bonus, which sounded awesome to my 18-year-old self.
 However, I needed to develop work skills, habits, discipline and traits I did not have after graduating from high school.
 The Navy allowed me to jump straight into a working environment, so I was able to develop skills that would set me apart from others.

 Why should a veteran consider the UofSC MBA?